Health and Safety

 - For more information on emergency resources in the city of Glasgow, please click here https://www.glasgow.gov.uk/article/17740/Preparing-for-Emergencies

 - For non-emergency urgent care advice dial 111 covering any guidance that you would receive from GP, pharmacy, or dental practice if they are closed.
 For more information about the 111 service please see: https://www.nhs24.scot/our-services/111/when-to-phone-111

 - If you hear an alarm, please evacuate the facility immediately in a calm and orderly fashion.
 Pay close attention to your surroundings.

 - Follow all directions from emergency personnel and event staff.

-Below find the contact information of a hospital with emergency rooms closest to our event.
+Below finds the contact information of a hospital with emergency rooms closest to our event as well as the nearest urgent care.
 If you are venturing outside of the event venue, please note that there may be closer hospitals.
-In an emergency, always contact emergency services immediately by dialing 911
+In an emergency, always contact emergency services immediately by dialing 999 (or 112).

 Queen Elizabeth University Hospital

 1345 Govan Road

 Glasgow G51 4TF, United Kingdom,